Ishpeming Recycling Center Compost • Recycler • Ishpeming, MI

 Is this the official Ishpeming Recycling Center Compost website?

-This page and website is a part of the Wastebits Locator, providing a comprehensive resource of contact information for waste handlers.
+This page is part of the Wastebits Locator, a directory of waste handlers and service providers.
 It is not the official website of Ishpeming Recycling Center Compost.
+Is there information that we can update to keep things accurate?
+Request an edit to this page.